MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-ChildItem.md

 Specifies a filter in the provider's format or language.
 The value of this parameter qualifies the `-Path` parameter.
 The syntax of the filter, including the use of wildcards, depends on the provider.
-Filters are more efficient than other parameters, because the provider applies them when retrieving the objects, rather than having Windows PowerShell filter the objects after they are retrieved.
+Filters are more efficient than other parameters, because the provider applies them when retrieving the objects, rather than having PowerShell filter the objects after they are retrieved.

 ```yaml
 Type: String